Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Unpacking the compositional structure within generations

+As a tree consists of composing products of ``ordinary'' kernels and duplication kernels we have all ingredients for backwards filtering and forward guiding on a tree.
+We show this using the following representative example:

-Consider the directed tree and string diagram in Figure~\ref{fig:noncollider}.
+\begin{ex}[Backward-forward diagram on a directed tree] Consider the directed tree and string diagram in Figure~\ref{fig:noncollider}.
 Assume we backward filter with kernels $\tilde\kappa_i$.
-Abbreviate $\backw_i$ for $\backw_{\tilde\kappa_i}$ and $\forw_i$ for $\forw_{\kappa_i}$.
+Abbreviate $\backw{i}$ for $\backw{\tilde\kappa_i}$ and $\forw{i}$ for $\forw{\kappa_i}$.
 Corresponding to the string-diagram we have the following the following dependency diagram which shows the compositional structure of forward and backward maps for this example:

-This diagram should be read starting from the very right, where observations from the leaves $5a, 5b$ come in via $(h_{4a}, h_{4b})$.
-Then the $h/\tilde h$-transform is computed back to the root by moving south-west towards $h_0$.
-Subsequently, the conditional marginal is propagated from $\mu_0$ onwards by moving in north-west direction.
-Simulation of the conditioned process follows the same pattern, but then we would also include the weights explicitly in the diagram.
-The map $\scr{F}_3$ applies marginalisation of $\mu_2$.
+This diagram should be read starting from the very right, where observations from the leaves $5a, 5b$ come in via $(g_{4a}, g_{4b})$.
+Then the $h$-transform is computed back to the root by moving south-west towards $g_0$.
+Subsequently, the conditional marginal is propagated from $\delta_{x_0}$ onwards by moving in north-west direction.
+Simulation of the conditioned process follows the same pattern, but then we would also include the weights explicitly in the diagram. \end{ex}

-Note that if $h$ functions need to be fused, they only need to be sent as message after the fusion step.
-Duplication is deterministic, so the message is ignored (and doesn't need to be send) in case of the duplication kernel.
-Here, $\kappa_3=\Delta$ and hence there is no meaningful message $m_3$.
-But the fused message $m_2$ is sent to $\forw_2$.